nobrefelipe/flutter-micro-frontends-architecture/README.md

     final String topBarWidget = someApiRespose(); // search WidgetsRegistry[topBarWidget],
 ```
 Immagine we have a search API and somehow it breaks.
-Instead of showing erros o the user or breaking the app, we could just make that endpoint return another
+Instead of showing erros to the user or breaking the app, we could just make that endpoint return another
 widget that could replace it for the time being.